Music

 Northeastern’s recording studio features industry standard software tools such as Pro Tools, FL Studio, Ableton and Reason.
 It also boasts top-of-the-line equipment like AKG 414 microphones, Yamaha HS-8 Nearfield monitors and a Roland DA-88 MIDI controller to name a few.

-According to the Bureau of Labor Statistics, employment of musicians and singers is projected to grow 4 percent from 2021 to 2031, about as fast as the average for all occupations.
+According to the Bureau of Labor Statistics, employment of musicians and singers is projected to show little or no change from 2022 to 2032.

-About 20,800 openings for musicians and singers are projected each year, on average, over the decade.
-Many of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire.
+Despite limited employment growth, about 22,600 openings for musicians and singers are projected each year, on average, over the decade.
+Most of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire.

 • App Development